ks-tec/BME280_I2C/README.md

   https://github.com/ks-tec/BME280_I2C

     How to installation, it is download zip archive file from following link.
+    And import the file to your environment.
     https://github.com/ks-tec/BME280_I2C/archive/master.zip

 - PlatformIO
   https://platformio.org/lib/show/7143/BME280_I2C

     How to installation, it is writen in the following link.
+    And follow the description.
     https://platformio.org/lib/show/7143/BME280_I2C/installation

 ## TODO Tasks